Assess Yourself

 Self-Assessment & V.I.P.S.

-Any self-assessment instrument provides suggestions –- not definitive answers — regarding potential careers.
+Self-assessment instruments provide suggestions –- not definitive answers — regarding potential careers.
 Self-assessment results may help you to validate your major/career ideas and even generate new ideas!

 Work Values Matcher by CareerOneStop is a free service provided by the U.S. Department of Labor’s Employment and Training Administration.